 - Exempt salary employees are evaluated based on results, not hours worked.

-- Computer professionals can be paid a salary of at least $600 per week or an hourly rate of $27.63.
+- Computer professionals can be paid at least $684/week or a straight-time hourly rate of $27.63 per hour.

 - Category requirements